Chart Color Schemes

 Reservoir - South East features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households constitute 58.4% of all households, including 24.4% couples with children, 21.2% couples without children, and 11.0% single parent families.
-Non-family households comprise the remaining 41.6%, with lone person households at 35.4% and group households making up 6.3%.
+Non-family households comprise the remaining 41.6%, with lone person households at 35.4% and group households at 6.3%.
 The median household size is 2.3 people, which is smaller than the Greater Melbourne average of 2.4.

 Frequently Asked Questions - Households